kubevirt/community/design-proposals/mass_machine_type_transition.md

 ﻿# Overview
-This proposal discusses a method to automate updating the machine type of VMs to the latest machine type version, if the VM has a machine type that is no longer compatible.
-Currently we can support manually changing the machine type of individual VMs, but we need an automated process that will be able to change the machine types of multiple (e.g. thousands of) VMs, limiting workload interruptions and preventing the user from having to manually update the machine type of every VM with a machine type version that is no longer supported.
+This proposal discusses a method to automate updating the machine type of VMs to the latest machine type version, if the VM has a machine type that is no longer compatible.Currently we can support manually changing the machine type of individual VMs, but we need an automated process that will be able to change the machine types of multiple (e.g. thousands of) VMs, limiting workload interruptions and preventing the user from having to manually update the machine type of every VM with a machine type version that is no longer supported.
 For example, CentOS Stream 9 will maintain compatibility with all `pc-q35-rhel8.x.x` machine types throughout its lifecycle.
 However, with the transition to CentOS Stream 10, compatibility with machine types prior to `pc-q35-rhel9.0.0` will not be maintained:
 ```
 $ cat /etc/centos-release
 CentOS Stream release 9